BYU-AUVSI/imaging/server/README.md

 `src/` All source code for the server

+Any folder called `internal` is stuff you dont need to worry about, unless you're really digging into things.

+## Running It

+Once installed (see [installation](#installation) guide below), running the rest server is easy.
+From this folder:

+`python src/server.py`

+If you also want to run the ros ingestion code, place this repository in your workspace/src folder. once it's built, you can run the ingester with:

+`rosrun imaging_ros_ingester ros_ingest`

+(Notice that the server and ros_ingester and completely independent of each other.
+This is intentional)

 ## REST API

-All API documentation can be found on the root of the website. (ie: http://localhost:5000 if running on your machine)
+All REST API documentation can be found on the homepage of server, once you start it running (with `python src/server.py`).
+If the server is running on your machine for example, you can see the documentation at: http://localhost:5000

 ## Installation

-TODO: easy installation with docker, or the dev_setup.sh script
+There are two main installation methods: production and development.

+### Development

+If you're looking to develop and actively test/use the server code on your own machine, run the `./setup/dev_setup.sh` script.
+It's highly recommended (especially if you're using ubuntu 16.04), to use a [conda environment](https://conda.io/docs/user-guide/install/index.html).

+### Production

+TODO: talk about docker img

 ## Motivation

 The above setup minimizes imaging's dependence on ROS, thus increasing transferability.
 Want to use something other than ROS in the future?
-Then all you need to do is change the < 100 line ros_ingest.py script, (which describes how to pull data in from the plane) and you're good to go!
+Then all you need to do is change the < 100 line ros_ingest.py script, (which describes how to pull data in from the plane) and the rest (hehe) of the server-client codebase is good to go!